 1. Wrong answer penalty

 The SSAT deducts a quarter point for incorrect answers.
-The ISEE does not penalise wrong answers.
+The ISEE does not penalize wrong answers.

 This has real strategic implications.
 On the ISEE, guessing on an unknown question is always the right move.
-On the SSAT, strategic skipping — leaving questions blank when you have no idea — is often the better approach.
+On the SSAT, strategic skipping – leaving questions blank when you have no idea – is often the better approach.
+The SSAT’s official scoring guide confirms that raw scores are calculated by awarding one point per correct answer and deducting one-quarter point per incorrect answer, with omitted questions having no effect.
 Students who struggle with test-taking strategy tend to do better on the ISEE for this reason alone.

 2. Analogies